Apply for Financial Aid

 This application process is for the Federal and State financial aid programs and the Normandale Scholarship program.
 The Financial Aid and Scholarship Office recommends that you apply electronically by using FAFSA on the Web .
 Application for financial aid should be made well in advance of the time funds are needed.
 We recommend allowing at least five weeks for the processing of your financial aid file.
 Please keep in mind that you must reapply for financial aid each year and you cannot receive aid from more than one school for the same period of enrollment.
 Please note that In order to receive a financial aid award letter your must be admitted to Normandale Community College as a degree seeking student.

-If you are male between the ages of 18 and 25, you must have registered for the selective service in order to receive Financial Aid.
+For either application, if you are male between the ages of 18 and 25, you must have registered for the selective service in order to receive Financial Aid.
 Register for selective service online by going to the Selective Service System web page.

 Step 1: Apply for Your Federal Student Aid (FSA) ID